 14 Queen's Park Crescent West, Toronto, ON M5S 3K9

-Please note that CG 265 is on the second floor of the Canadiana Gallery building, with stair access only as there is no elevator.
-If you have any access needs or if there are any ways we can support your full participation in this session, please email firstname.lastname@example.org and we will be glad to work with you to make the appropriate arrangements.
+If you have any access needs, or if there are any ways we can support your full participation in this event, please email email@example.com and we will be glad to work with you to make the appropriate arrangements.